alfeeqt/poe-change-font/README.md

 # poe-change-font
-Changes font in Path of Exile (Windows 10/11)

-Changes the default font of Path of Exile to Bahnschrift
+Changes the default font of Path of Exile to Bahnschrift (Windows 10/11)

 RESTART PC FOR CHANGES TO TAKE EFFECT